-Do not attempt to service, repair, or modify the Air Bag Supplemental Restraint System or its fuses.
+Do not attempt to service, repair, or modify the air bag supplemental restraint system (SRS) or its fuses.
 See your Ford or Lincoln Mercury dealer.

 Additional equipment such as snowplow equipment may effect the performance of the air bag sensors increasing the risk of injury.
 Please refer to the Body Builders Layout Book for instructions about the appropriate installation of additional equipment.